simonsankar/free-market-wins/The Logical Justification of the NAP.md

 The standard value for man **is** life
 	- _man must act_  -> [[Axiom of Action]] (in order to live)
 	- or else die
-Therefore if he does not want to die, his actions can only be towards this standard of life.
+Therefore if he does not want to die, his actions must necessarily be towards this standard of life.

 Man's time however is scarce, i.e. he has a limit on how long he lives, therefore everything else becomes scarce since he do not have the enough time to do everything regardless if resources are infinite.